 Compression Sleeves are made in Europe and made from premium quality moisture-wicking material.
 These compression calf sleeves are treated with anti-odor and anti-bacterial Polygiene Stays Fresh Technology.Read more

 The Rockay Blaze compression sleeves have passed rigorous Swisslastic's state of the art compression test.
 They have exceptional graduated compression of 16-23 mmHg, which makes them highly effective.
 The sleeve comes with a no questions asked quality guarantee.
-The product is tested with athletes and other professionals for best outcomes even after multiple uses.
+The product is tested with athletes and other professionals for the best outcomes even after multiple uses.

 These sleeves have a Polygiene treatment that keeps them fresh by preventing bacteria and eliminating the build-up of odor.
 Also, Rockay enhances the breathability of these sleeves by designing them to have ventilation zones & lightweight mesh to ensure ease of airflow.